github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% data reusables.package_registry.admins-can-configure-package-types %}

 ## About Docker
-Although running Docker inside Docker is generally not recommended, there are some legitimate use cases, such as development of Docker itself.
 Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.